 One of the most lucrative forms of active income is commissions.
 These are paid in the form of a percentage of the price for which you sell a good or service.
 For example, real estate agents earn a percentage (usually 3%) of the sale price of a home when they find a buyer for it.
 If you sell a home for $1,000,000 at a 3% commission, you’ll earn $30,000.

 Independent professionals, consultants and freelancers are paid fees in exchange for completing a specific task or set of tasks.
 Lawyers, writers, photographers, business advisors and the like earn their incomes in the form of fees.

 While its potential is virtually unlimited, an active income does have shortcomings.
 One is you can only generate an active income for as long as you are physically able to perform the task or provide the service for which you are paid.
 The other downside is that active income typically comes with a rather significant tax liability.
-According to Statista, the average tax rate on wage earners was 13.29% in 2019.
+The average tax rate on wage earners was 13.3% in 2022.

 Funds derived from the value of an income-producing asset are referred to as passive income.
 Granted, that asset may have been acquired using funds gained from an active income-producing endeavor, however when those dollars are invested into an asset, the resulting income is considered passive.

 Examples include the interest earned on a savings account, bond, or a certificate of deposit.
 Dividends generated by stocks fall into this category as well.
 Cash investments in fledgling companies, serving as a silent partner in an ongoing business enterprise and real estate holdings are also capable of generating passive income.